Korchy/blender_mesh_source/README.md

 Important
 -
 The local mesh source library is stored in the add-on directory.
-If you need to temporarily remove or reinstall the add-on, be sure to back up the library in a separate place on the disk first.
+If you need to temporarily remove or reinstall the add-on, be sure to backup the library in a separate place on the disk first.
 After reinstalling the add-on, the library can be restored simply by copying it to the "mesh_source_library" directory of the add-on.

 The following data is supported in meshes source code: